TREASURIES-Yields gain as producer prices rise more than expected

 By Karen Brettell

-NEW YORK, Aug 11 (Reuters) - U.S. Treasury yields rose on Friday after producer price inflation in July came in hotter than economists’ expectations, a day after data showed consumer prices rose modestly in July.
+NEW YORK, Aug 11 (Reuters) - U.S. Treasury yields rose to one-week highs on Friday after producer price inflation in July came in hotter than economists’ expectations, a day after data showed consumer prices rose modestly during the month.

-The producer price index for final demand rose 0.3% last month, beating expectations for a 0.2% gain.
+The producer price index for final demand rose 0.3% last month as the cost of services rebounded at the fastest pace in nearly a year, beating expectations for a 0.2% gain.
 In the 12 months through July, the PPI increased 0.8% after gaining 0.2% in June.

 The pick-up in the annual rate happened because prices were lower last year.
 Economists had predicted a 0.7% annual increase.

+Traders are nervous that a resurgence in price pressures could increase the chances that the Federal Reserve will need to continue hiking rates.

+Some analysts said, however, that the data was not very far from what was expected.

-Will Compernolle, a macro strategist at FHN Financial, said that the Treasury market was likely over-reacting and may reverse, noting that there were downward revisions to June’s report, and that the so-called core, core number, which excludes food, energy and trade services, was in line with expectations.
+Will Compernolle, a macro strategist at FHN Financial, noted that there were downward revisions to June’s report, and that the so-called core, core number, which excludes food, energy and trade services, was in line with expectations.

 The producer price data also comes a day after consumer prices rose by just 0.2% in July as higher rents were mostly offset by declining costs of goods such as motor vehicles and furniture.